 SAO MIGUEL ISLAND

-With the unpredictable weather in the Azores we needed a near-perfect day to hike the popular Pico da Vara trail.
+With the unpredictable weather in the Azores we needed a near-perfect day to explore the popular Pico do Vara hike.
 We have watched, and waited, for months for the weather to offer us a chance.

 Today was that day.